-February 3, 2017: Legislation has been filed at the State House that would provide for a higher CPA Trust Fund distribution for all 172 CPA communities.
-"An Act to Sustain Community Preservation Revenue" was filed in the House by Representatives Stephen Kulik and Kevin Honan (HD 2225) and in the Senate by Senator Cynthia Stone Creem (SD 588), and co-sponsored by 120 legislators.
+March 15, 2017: Legislation has been filed at the State House that would provide for a higher CPA Trust Fund distribution for all 172 CPA communities.
+"An Act to Sustain Community Preservation Revenue" was filed in the House by Representatives Stephen Kulik and Kevin Honan (H.2615) and in the Senate by Senator Cynthia Stone Creem (S.1504), and co-sponsored by 120 legislators.
 The bills were assigned to the Joint Committee on Revenue in early March, and we are awaiting a date for the public hearing.

 For the last three fiscal years, the legislature approved short-term funding from the state's budget surplus to bolster the CPA Trust Fund.
 However, because there was no budget surplus in FY16, the CPA Trust Fund distribution fell to a record low of 20% last November.
 It's for this reason that the Coalition is advocating for a longterm solution -- an adjustment in the current funding source for the CPA Trust Fund.
 The Trust derives its revenue from fees collected at the Registries of Deeds across the state, but those fees have never been adjusted since CPA was signed into law by Governor Cellucci in 2000.
 The legislation calls for an increase to the recording fees that would provide all current CPA communities a 50% first round distribution.

 As the CPA program continues to see success, there is urgency in implementing a fix to the trust fund.
 A majority of the 12 communities that adopted CPA in 2016 will receive their first state matching funds in November of 2018.
 Because any new legislation affecting the collections at the Registries of Deeds will need several months in order to accumulate funding, the Coalition will be hard at work to advocate for these changes to take effect as soon as possible.